benmccormick/benmccormick.github.io/pages/posts/lasting-legacy-context.md

 description: "What we talk about when we talk about best practices"
 keywords: "best practices JavaScript"
 category: "software-productivity"
-readNext: ['staying-productive', 'orthogonality-css-js', 'readable-code']
+readNext: "staying-productive,orthogonality-css-js,readable-code"
-key: 'll-context'
+key: "ll-context"
+pageViews: "269"
+last30pageViews: "52"
 ---

 I've noticed a frustrating trend in online discussions about web development where developers take their personal experience with a tool or practice and promote it as a universal truth.
 Some of this is the nature of being human: we all see the world through our own lens.
 But the best technical observations exist within a specific context.